GainiZh/Tribute-Page/README.md

 ## Project Tribute-Page

-This is a project of the FreeCodeCamp on Responsive Web Design.
+This is the first project for the certificate "Responsive Web Design" of the FreeCodeCamp.
 The goal of the project is to learn how to use HTML, CSS and Responsive Design.

 ![image](images/Screenshot.png)